uabjabborov/tg-work-queue/README.md

 - Reminders persist across bot restarts
 - You can temporarily disable reminders without losing the configuration

+## Features

+- **Multiple Assignees**: Assign tasks to multiple team members
+- **Isolated Queues**: Each channel/group has its own independent task queue
+- **Unique Tasks**: Task IDs are unique per channel (same MR can't be added twice)
+- **Clickable Links**: Tasks are displayed as clickable links to the MR/PR
+- **Custom Reminders**: Each channel can configure its own reminder schedule
+- **Persistent Storage**: Data is stored in SQLite database (`workqueue.db`)
+- **Flexible Assignment**: Reassign tasks at any time, replacing all existing assignees

 ## Notes

-- Each channel/group has its own isolated task queue
-- Task IDs are unique per channel (same MR can't be added twice)
-- Tasks are displayed as clickable links
-- Each channel can configure its own reminder schedule
-- The bot stores data in `workqueue.db` (SQLite)
+- **Task Assignment**: Use `!wassign` to change assignees - this replaces all existing assignees with the new ones
+- **Task Removal**: When a task is removed, all its assignees are automatically cleaned up
+- **Migration**: Existing single-assignee tasks are automatically migrated to support multiple assignees on first run